daothikhuyen/realtime-gender-emotion/README.md

 Real-time face detection and emotion/gender classification using FER-2013/Gender Classification Dataset datasets with a keras CNN model and Mediapipe.

+Trained CNN and ResNet models for real-time facial emotion recognition; selected CNN for its higher accuracy

 gender classification test accuracy: 97%.

 fer2013 emotion classification test accuracy: 75%.